-- Referrals to on and off campus supports and resources as needed
+- Referrals to on- and off-campus support services and resources as needed

 - Personalized safety planning

-- Transportation options to the hospital, police or other emergency services
+- Transportation to the hospital, police or other emergency services

-- Information packages for yourself or a friend who has experienced sexual violence
+- Information packages for you or a friend who has experienced sexual violence

 - Pregnancy tests